 UberEats is a great example of an MVP.
 The app has a simple vanilla interface with minimum features:

 Basic info on when the driver is arriving with your meals

 Source: Stuff TV

-Snapchat’s MVP was as simple as that–it has the only feature: to send and receive photos that would disappear in 5 seconds.
-They wanted to test a hypothesis whether users want to see disappearing photos or not.
+The Snapchat team wanted to test a hypothesis on whether users want to see disappearing photos or not.

 Source: Business Insider

 Tinder is an example of an MVP that was so good at the first release that it stays pretty the same up to now.
-The secret is its simple experience, “iconic” swipe feature and great design that has become flatter over time.
+The secret is its simple experience, the “iconic” swipe feature, and great design that has become flatter over time.